FrancescoDiCursi/FrancescoDiCursi/README.md

 :dart: I’m currently working on the [National PhD in AI for Society](https://phd-ai-society.di.unipi.it/) @ [IIT-CNR](https://www.iit.cnr.it/), [Pisa](https://www.unipi.it/).

-🔦Topics of research: Social Network Analysis, Ego Networks
+🔦Topics of research: Social Network Analysis, Ego Networks, NLP, Pychometrics
 <!--
 **FrancescoDiCursi/FrancescoDiCursi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.